bhofstra/covid-19-text-analyses/README.md

 Code
 ----

-Code to extract data.
-Will improve and annotate along the way (improve where needed!) to extract metadata and PDFs of arXiv and biorXiv papers with selected substrings related to Covid-19.
+Code to extract metadata and PDFs on Covid-19 articles.
+Will improve and annotate along the way (improve where needed!).
+Extracted metadata and PDFs of arXiv and biorXiv papers is based on selected substrings related to Covid-19 (see code, e.g., ncov, covid-19, and so forth).
 Titles speak for itself for now.

 Data
 ----